polterguy/polterguy.github.io/documentation/magic.deploy/index.md

 ```

 In total there are _6 entries_ you need to change, and the email address needs to be a valid email
-address you own, and the domain needs to be a sub-domain you own where you want to run your Magic
+address you own.
+The domain needs to be a sub-domain you own where you want to run your Magic
 installation.
 When you are done editing the docker-compose.yml file, hold down the CTRL key and
 click X, then choose Y when Nano asks you if you want to save the file after you have edited the
 file.
 When you are done with editing the _"docker-compose.yml"_ file, you can execute the following